michaelplanknz/ethnicity-disease-model-public/README.md

-# Improving models for pandemic preparedness and response: modelling differences in infectious disease dynamics and impact by ethnicity
+# Modelling the transmission and impact of Omicron variants of Covid-19 in different ethnicity groups in Aotearoa New Zealand

 # 1. Overview